 5. EM Summer Staff will follow CDC-recommended guidelines for sanitizing and keeping spaces safe for all volunteers and community members.

-NOTE: Mission trips to Chicago, IL, Rio Grande Valley, TX, and Belmopan, Belize, are coordinated and led by local community partners and will follow similar guidelines, if not exactly the same.
+NOTE: Mission trips to Chicago, IL, Rio Grande Valley, TX, and many international communities are coordinated and led by local community partners and will follow similar guidelines, if not exactly the same.

-We understand it may be frustrating to think about social distancing or wearing masks in a highly relational and exciting environment where these things are not typically the norm.
+We understand it may be frustrating to think about continuing to wear masks in a highly relational and exciting environment where these things used to not be the norm.
 In this season, we are doing these things out of love for the people we come to serve.
 “There is no greater love than to lay down one's life for one's friends.”
 (John 15:13) We believe it sends a powerful message of love to sacrifice a little of our personal freedom for the safety and health of others.

-We are excited and ready for the challenge of continuing to make mission trips a reality in this unprecedented season, and we will be blessed by each and every team who takes on this challenge with us.
-God is going to do great things in and through each mission trip this year.
+God continues to do great things in and through each mission trip.
 We humbly thank you for putting your trust in our team at EM.

 Interested in bringing your group on an upcoming mission trip?
 Fill Out an Interest Form today!
 We would love to help you decide when and where to serve together this year.